(Inflammation of Optic Nerve)

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

-- Steroid medicine to reduce swelling of the optic nerve
+- Steroid medication to reduce swelling of the optic nerve

-- Medicine to treat the cause of optic neuritis
+- Medication to treat the cause of optic neuritis

 North American Neuro-Ophthalmology Society